Artificial turf infill types explained

 DIY artificial turf install vs hiring a pro

-DIY turf can save you 30–40% — but the failure modes are predictable and expensive.
+DIY turf can save you 30 to 40 percent, but the failure modes are predictable and expensive.

 Clean pet turf and remove dog odor